-By using our website or any of our services, or providing us with any personal data, you agree to your personal data being used and disclosed in the manner set out in this policy.
+This policy explains how Chance for Childhood collects, uses and stores your personal data.
+By using our website, or providing us with any personal data, you agree to your personal data being used and disclosed in the manner set out in this policy.

-How do we collect information?
+When do we collect your information?

 What information do we collect?